-This sole male cat was found to the same one that had been photographed over a 13 year period.
+This sole male cat was found to be the same one that had been photographed over a 13-year period.
 Sadly, he was euthanized not long after the February sighting, on Monday March 2, 2009 having been diagnosed with kidney failure.
-However, his presence indicates that the jaguars habitat extends well beyond the preferred rainforest.
+However, his presence indicates that the jaguars habitat extends beyond the preferred rainforest.

 - open, seasonally flooded wetlands;

 - the drier habitat of for example the Argentinean pampas and